 |

-Here we are selecting data from the external table using the local terminal and the Databricks workspace:
+Here we are selecting data from the external table from the local terminal and the Databricks workspace, and notice that 2 rows have been deleted:

 Next, let's perform an update activity on the managed table from the Databricks workspace: